 The automobile industry is targeting to have the first "production" fuel cell vehicles on the road by 2005.
 XCELLSIS, a joint venture to manufacture fuel cell engines between DaimlerChrysler, Ford and Ballard Power Systems, believe they will have several thousand fuel cell vehicles on the road by 2005.
 The other car companies will also launch fuel cell vehicles at around this time.
-Industry estimates are that between 600,000 and 1 million fuel cell cars will be produced per year by 2010.
-Even at these levels, fuel cell cars will only represent 1 to 1.5 % of total world car production.
-Mass production of fuel cell cars will be more desirable than conventional cars as they will be more fun to drive and have more electronic features such as remotely controlled air conditioning and heating systems.
+Industry estimates are that between 600,000 and I million fuel cell cars will be produced per year by 2010.
+Even at these levels, fuel cell cars will only represent I to 1.5 % of total world car production.
+Mass production of fuel cell cars will depend on the success of these first cars.
+Importantly, fuel cell cars will be more desirable than conventional cars as they will be more fun to drive and have more electronic features such as remotely controlled air conditioning and heating systems.